wilfred11/djapy/README.md

 npm install

+Webpack is configured to create template files, include external js libraries, generate css and js files.
+For every file in ./src/djapy_app/pages/basic and ./src/djapy_app/pages/basic it creates a template file, and all static files needed to serve this django template properly.
+/dt directory contains files that are used to serve templates containing a datatable, /basic directory contains basic

-To generate webpack js and css files from input, use the following command:
+To generate webpack js, css and template files, use the following command:

-npx webpack --config webpack.config.dev.js
+npm run build-dev

 To watch the files in src/djapy_app/, use command:

-npm run dev
+npm run dev-watch

 To install python packages use the poetry command